dalerog/Klory/README.md

 the keyboard halves and felt like the original location had the cable coming out into the area where my mouse should be.
 I decided to use wires to route the socket to come out under the MCU in the same location as the USB connector.
 I feel like this is a much better location.

 Currently, the two halfs of both of my keyboards are hardwired.
+It is not very elegant, but it works.